smallapes/Context-aware-Time-Series-Elastic-Distance/README.md

 2. change "tscProbDir" in src/ElasticDistance/TSCConfigures.java to point to dataset path

-3. run the main function of elastic distance method class in src/ElasticDistance
+3. run the main function of each elastic distance method class in src/ElasticDistance